scvannost/pyframework/docs/Table.md

 ### Column.get_constraint(self, constraint)
 if `constraint` is one of `"index"`, `"primary"`, or `"unique"`:
 - returns the given constraint or None
-  - primary relation is kept in preference to unique
-- if multiple matches, remove all but the returned instance otherwise, just returns its argument
+- if multiple matches, print a warning otherwise, just returns its argument

 ## Pass-through Methods